Zay N. Smith: Professional career

 Smith's column also featured a running gag in which readers report how many search engine hits they can find for the phrase "tap-dancing militant Islamic fundamentalists" (or some similar variation).
 The Los Angeles Times once referred to Smith as "our favorite Chicago columnist since Mike Royko."

 Reader contributions play a significant role in QT's content.
 One frequent contributor topic is punned variations on current headlines or movie titles; the best (or worst) are rewarded with the admonition "Stop it.
 Stop it now".

 Before starting the QT column, Smith worked as an investigative reporter on stories ranging from laetrile smuggling to religious cults, as a foreign correspondent on such stories as the pilgrimages of Pope John Paul II to Poland and as a writer of major features.
 He played a key role in the 1978 Mirage Tavern investigation, in which undercover reporters operated a bar on Chicago's Near North Side while hidden photographers took pictures of city officials accepting bribes.

 Death

 Smith died of lung cancer on May 11, 2020.

-Personal
+Personal life

 He was the father of two sons, Bryant and Zachary.